 Levels of competition explained

-The four levels of School Games competition
+There are four distinctive levels within the School Games

 View a selection of case studies.
 Registered schools can access further Sainsbury's School Games case studies and resources by logging in.

-Each county/area will host a multi-sport showcase event as a culmination of the year-round programme of competition between schools that is offered at level 2.
-Teams and individuals competing at Level 2 will win the opportunity to compete in this event.
+Each county will host a multi-sport showcase event as a culmination of the year-round inter-school competition.
+Teams and individuals competing at inter-school level will win the opportunity to compete in this event.
 Pupils succeeding at this level will be encouraged to develop their enjoyment and talent in sport through existing National Governing Bodies' club and talent pathways.